Background of the Russo-Georgian War: Abkhazia during the Soviet era

 The Abkhaz are an ethnic group linguistically related to the Circassian groups of the North Caucasus.
 Historically, the Abkhaz way of life and political culture were closely related to Georgia.
 After the Russian annexation of Abkhazia in the 19th century, Russian language became the second language of the Abkhaz people instead of Georgian and the further advances of the Russian language during the Soviet time contributed to the estrangement of the Abkhaz and Georgian peoples.
 After the Russian Revolution of 1917, Abkhazia shifted between Bolshevik and Menshevik control before finally being conquered by the Bolshevik-controlled Red Army in 1921.

-Abkhazia was designated as a treaty republic with autonomy within the Transcaucasian Socialist Federative Soviet Republic in 1922 by the Bolsheviks.
+In 1921, the Soviet Russia invaded Georgia and forced its Menshevik government to flee.
+To conquer Georgia easier, the Russian Bolsheviks encouraged the ethnic minorities in Georgia to revolt against the Georgian government, and welcomed the proclamation of the Socialist Soviet Republic of Abkhazia while the war with Georgia was still ongoing.
+While Vladimir Lenin tolerated the Abkhaz SSR, Joseph Stalin preferred the "lower developed areas" to be incorporated into the biggers ones, i.e Abkhazia to be incorporated into Georgia and Georgia into Russia.
+The contradictions were reflected in the legislations and Abkhazia did not emerge as a regular Soviet republic: it signed a treaty with the Georgian Soviet Socialist Republic in December 1921 and became a "treaty republic" united with Georgia.
 However, in 1931, Abkhazia's status was changed to an autonomous republic of Georgia.
-After 1936, a pro-Georgian policy was enacted apparently at Joseph Stalin's whim.
-Georgians were awarded most political posts.
-Mass immigration of non-Abkhaz peoples ensued, diluting the Abkhaz community to a meager 18% of Abkhazia's overall population by 1939.

 Although the Abkhaz regarded the transfer of Abkhazia to Soviet Georgia in 1931 as immoral, the downgrade of the status of Abkhaz SSR was not an isolated case since SSR status was only given to large-sized groups per Soviet nationality policy.
 Russia viewed the preservation of SSR status of Abkhazia as likely threat to Russia itself mainly due to the status of the nations of the North Caucasus.
-Although the Abkhaz believe that Stalin downgraded the status of Abkhazia in 1931 due to his ethnicity, Abkhazia had been made a sovereign soviet republic in 1921 due to Stalin's role.
+Although the Abkhaz believe that Stalin downgraded the status of Abkhazia in 1931 due to his Georgian ethnicity, Abkhazia had been made a sovereign soviet republic in 1921 due to Stalin's role.
 Abkhaz began to blame all Georgians for the deeds of Stalin and Lavrentiy Beria because they were of Georgian origin.